 Depending upon a variety of factors, including the nature and severity of a senior adult’s struggles, the individual’s age and treatment history, and the presence of co-occurring conditions, effective care for memory disorders may occur in a variety of settings.

-Inpatient Treatment: Inpatient treatment for memory disorders is an intensive, short-term experience that features round-the-clock care and broad scope of customized therapeutic interventions provided by teams of experienced professionals.
+Inpatient Treatment: Inpatient treatment for memory disorders is an intensive, short-term experience that features round-the-clock care and a broad scope of customized therapeutic interventions provided by teams of experienced professionals.

 Residential Treatment: Residential treatment for memory disorders also features round-the-clock care.
 Patients may remain in a residential program for weeks or even months.
-Care typically includes a variety of personalized therapeutic services
+Care typically includes a variety of personalized therapeutic services.

 Partial Hospitalization Program (PHP): At the PHP level, individuals usually take part in full days of treatment five days per week.
 PHP participants return home or to supportive alternative residences in the evenings and on weekends.